 Feet are Shoulder Width Pointing at Basket

-When your feet touch back onto the ground after you have taken your shot, make sure that they land shoulder width apart.
+When your feet touch back on the ground after you have taken your shot, make sure that they land shoulder width apart.
 This will ensure good balance and stability.

 Common Bad Basketball Shooting Habits